Up Late with Rylan

-Up Late with Rylan is a British late night chat show presented by Rylan Clark-Neal.
+Up Late with Rylan is a British late night chat show presented by Rylan Clark.
 The show premiered on Channel 5 on 9 May 2016.
 Due to the poor ratings and a negative reception, the show was not renewed for a second series.

 Format

 Rylan Clark-Neal hosts a lively, interactive late night chat-show featuring guests, gossip, music and games.